lvphj/epydemiology/README.md

 #### Description

-The function is used to query MySQL or SQL SERVER databases using an SQL file that is stored as a text file.
-As the function runs, the user is prompted to enter all other required parameters include server address, username and password details.
+The function is used to query MySQL or SQL SERVER databases using an SQL query that is stored as a text file.
+As the function runs, the user will be prompted to enter all other required parameters including server address, username and password details.
 A maximum of three attempts allowed to enter correct login information.
+The password is entered and remains securely obscured on-screen.

 #### Function parameters